dgascon/Mylcome/README.md

 * Category or to be yours channels
 * AutoRoles give roles when a user join the server
 * RemoveRoles removed roles when a member of staff click on a react who close the canal
+* Removeauto removed channel when a user left the server

 ## Commands